View Document Text

 of margin transactions generally holds greater risk of capital loss.
 When losses occur, the value

-margin transactions.
+apply to margin transactions.

 Investing in securities involves a risk of loss that all clients should be prepared to bear.